Small Palm Trees to Grow Indoors

 • Black or brown patches on fronds are a fungal disease that needs to be treated.
 Pass this up too.
 You don't want to bring this disease into your home because it may affect your healthy house plants.

-Small Palm Trees for Sale
+Small Palm Trees

 Some palms are more adaptable to indoor living than others.
-If you want easy success with palms, I highly recommend these small palm trees.
+If you want easy success with palms, I highly recommend these small palm trees:

 Great Pretenders: Palm Look-Alikes